VENUMUNI/VenumuniChimmani/README.md

         Scanner sc = new Scanner(System.in);
         System.out.println("enter the number: ");
         int num = sc.nextInt();

-        // number of odd numbers to print, if even num-1 to get odd value int count = (num % 2 == 0) ? (num - 1) : num;
+        int count = (num % 2 == 0) ? (num - 1) : num;

         for (int i = 1; i <= count; i++) {